-- i the level of harm or loss is justified following a balanced judgement of harm and the significance of the asset; and - ii harm is minimised through retention of features of significance and/or good design and/or mitigation measures.
+- the level of harm or loss is justified following a balanced judgement of harm and the significance of the asset; and - ii harm is minimised through retention of features of significance and/or good design and/or mitigation measures.

-8.126 The focus of the policy is based on the protection and retention of non-designated heritage assets, as identified on the Council's Buildings of Local Value List, Inventory of Landscape of Local Interest and Protected Lanes Studies.
+8.135 The focus of the policy is based on the protection and retention of non-designated heritage assets, as identified on the Council's Buildings of Local Value List, Inventory of Landscape of Local Interest and Protected Lanes Studies.
 The aim is to avoid or minimise harm and weigh up any harm against the loss of significance.
 Where harm is justifiably unavoidable in most cases it should be possible to retain some aspect of significance.
-The Council may also have regard to consideration of an asset based upon the NPPF guidance, in determining whether something is a non-designated heritage asset for the purposes of a planning application.
+The Council may also have regard to whether a building, monument, site, place, area or landscape should be identified as a non-designated heritage asset for the purposes of a planning decision.
+This consideration would be based upon guidance in the PPG and NPPF.